-Not a very cheerful post, but a useful one : here are the latest developments concerning the coronavirus disease in Malta.
+Here are the latest developments concerning COVID-19 in Malta.
 I know that some of you intend to visit Malta soon, so I think it’s important to let you know what is going on in the country.

 Therefore, I have gathered here the latest news about coronavirus in Malta, to keep you informed, in real-time if I can.
 If you have any specific questions, don’t hesitate to ask them in the comments section, and I will do my best to answer them.

 From now on, I will only do updates in case of important news or announcement.
 I will continue to update the numbers at the top of this post daily.

 → Measures taken in Malta against the coronavirus

 - Flights are suspended from March 21 to April 11 (except repatriations, cargo flights, etc).

 - Anyone arriving to Malta from abroad – regardless of the country of origin – must undergo compulsory quarantine for 14 days.
 Each violation is subject to a 3,000€ fine.